slipvayne/SquareGameInC/README.md

 # SquareGameInC

-Square game developed in c (Jogo do Quadrado)
+Square game developed in C (Jogo do Quadrado)

+(The code was developed with portuguese language instead english.. sorry.. :P)